jaredpatchett/CFB-Model/README.md

 ## Next steps worth prioritizing

-1. Wire `predict_week.py` the same way `run_backtest.py` was just wired, so it scores this week's live lines against the trained model, not just historical ones.
-2. Track closing-line value (CLV) over time, not just win/loss — CLV is a better early signal of whether a model has real edge than a small sample of bet outcomes.
+1. Track closing-line value (CLV) over time, not just win/loss — CLV is a better early signal of whether a model has real edge than a small sample of bet outcomes, and would help sanity-check whether the 60.2% ATS backtest number is real skill or still something to be suspicious of.
-3. Once real games are played, spot-check the props player-name matching (`src/features/live_player_features.py`) against actual PrizePicks output — it's untested against real name-format differences between PrizePicks and CFBD, by necessity (this dev environment can't reach either API directly).
+2. Once real games are played, spot-check the props player-name matching (`src/features/live_player_features.py`) against actual PrizePicks output — it's untested against real name-format differences between PrizePicks and CFBD, by necessity (this dev environment can't reach either API directly).
 Add a hand-verified alias table if real mismatches turn up, the same way `TEAM_ALIASES` was added for team names.
+3. Weather/CORE ratings are wired into the trained in-season model but not the preseason estimator (`fair_odds.py`) or the props model — worth revisiting once there's a full season of props data to see whether opponent-adjusted defense (already used for props via `attach_opponent_defense`) should also switch to CORE's opponent adjustment instead of raw success-rate stats.
+4. Wire `predict_week.py` the same way `run_backtest.py` was just wired, so it scores this week's live lines against the trained model, not just historical ones.

 ## Disclaimer